 One observation that no one can miss is the lack of forestry in these islands.
 Nature has been “rough” in these parts with plenty of seismic and volcanic activity and there’s evidence of that everywhere.
 The “wild” landscaping in these islands is not only common but a trademark along with all the little white housing scattered everywhere like a white lace.
-Minimalism in the Cycladic island complex was not a trend.
-Instead, it was born out of necessity and as such it is simple, humble, rough and unforgettable.
+Minimalism in the Cyclades islands was not a trend.
+Instead, it was born out of necessity and as such it is simple, humble, raw, rough and unforgettable.
 But more importantly it is unpretentious.
 It is real and it feels “natural” within its surroundings.
 (You may want to read a comparison with other types of minimalism).

-Living in a house with this type of minimalism is an experience because it allows us to appreciate the bond between mother nature and the bare necessities of life.
-Of course, this experience stretches beyond living in a shelter and in some cases it can prove to be really luxurious.
+Living in a house with this type of minimalism is an experience because it allows the appreciation of the bond between mother nature and the bare necessities of life.
+Of course, this experience stretches beyond living in a shelter and in some cases it can prove to be really luxurious, especially on the most popular islands.
 Nonetheless, the principle is the same.
 The open invite to walk barefoot, relax and get in touch with the surroundings is always there at the reach of our hand.
 And, it is a great way to abstain from the urban “bad” habits of pluralism and maximalism and enjoy more the little things.
 Wild nature is at the doorstep, the sun is merciless and the wind’s chase pauses only within the maze of narrow, winding alleys.
 The white surroundings work like the perfect backdrop for our personalities to come through and fill up the space with our very own qualities, our style, our moods.
 Even our perception of time and space changes at the islands, not only because it feels like we are too far away from our busy lifestyles having fun and partying hard.
 I think it has also a lot to do with the actual minimal setting that allows us to focus more specifically on us and our true needs at that given time.
 It awakens our senses, inspires us and definitely reminds us that living can be indeed sweet and dandy!

 I hope you’re enjoying a relaxed and inspirational summer,